-Students in the M.S. degree program in Computer Science can complete a master’s thesis or a project-based study track.
+Students in the M.S. degree program in Computer Science can choose to complete a master’s thesis or a course-based study track.
 The M.S. program can be completed in one year, or two years with an optional thesis.
 In this program, students can pursue interdisciplinary collaborations within Tufts School of Engineering and across the university.

 M.S. in Human-Robot Interaction

 Human-Robot Interaction is an interdisciplinary effort aimed at understanding and improving all aspects of interactions between humans and robots.
 It draws on knowledge from computer science, mechanical and electrical engineering, as well as psychology, philosophy, anthropology, legal fields, among various others.
-The Department of Computer Science and the Department of Mechanical Engineering each now offer an M.S. in Human-Robot Interaction.
+The Department of Computer Science, the Department of Electrical and Computer Engineering, and the Department of Mechanical Engineering each now offers an M.S. in Human-Robot Interaction.

 M.S. in Bioengineering (Bioinformatics track)

 The Bioengineering (M.S.) program provides a broad engineering and biotechnology curriculum, while offering a focus on a specific engineering track that best fits students' interests and career choices.
 This combination gives our bioengineering graduates professional flexibility, a distinct competitive advantage in the ever-changing field of bioengineering.
 Computer Science is the home department for students studying in the Bioinformatics track.

 Dual Degree Master's Program (with Tufts Gordon Institute)

 Develop your innovation, leadership and management skills and build your technical depth with the Dual Degree Master's Program.
 You’ll earn two degrees: an M.S. offered by the Department of Computer Science, and an M.S.
 Innovation & Management (MSIM).
 You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost.
 Contact email@example.com for more information.